Trade foreign exchange with Pepperstone and earn up to 75,000 bonus Qantas Points in December 2017!*

 The decentralized control, instead of a centralised banking system, is achieved via blockchain transactional database, acting as a distributed ledger.

-We can delve deeper into the actual mechanics of Bitcoin in a future article, however for now we just wanted to provide a little context around the newest leveraged financial instrument being introduced by Pepperstone Forex broker.
+We can delve deeper into the actual mechanics of Bitcoin in a future article, however for now we just wanted to provide a little context around the newest financial instrument being introduced by Pepperstone Forex broker.

 Why Trade Bitcoin with Pepperstone?